Independence Day Holiday Schedule for City of Fresno Offices

-City of Fresno offices will be closed in observance of the Presidents Day holiday on Monday, February 18, 2019.
-Normal operations will resume on Tuesday, February 19.
+City of Fresno offices will be closed in observance of Independence Day on Thursday, July 4, 2019.
+The delivery of some City services may be affected.
+Normal operations will resume on Friday, July 5.
 Here is the schedule for City of Fresno operations for the holiday:

 Airports: Administrative offices closed; Terminal, concessions and airlines normal operations otherwise.